 An alternative to the erratic nature of informal recognition, set up a formal recognition program or well-tailored employee Rewards and Recognition platform to moderate and control recognition.

-How to Start Your Very Own Employee Recognition and Reward Program?
+How to Start Your Own Employee Rewards and Recognition Program?

 To curate an R&R program of your choice, it is very important to understand the goals, i.e., what you want to get out of this program.
 The goal must align well with your company’s policies and fit your office culture.

-Companies with employee recognition programs have a 31% lower voluntary turnover. - Deloitte
+According to Deloitte, companies with employee recognition programs have a 31% lower voluntary turnover.

 - Formation of awards/ badges